Guide to the Protection from Harassment Court in Singapore

 If one or more of the above categories apply to your claim, you will then have to file your claim using the standard proceedings.

 Under the simplified proceedings, you must file your claim online using the Community Justice and Tribunals System (CJTS) with the necessary documents to support your claim.
 After you upload your documents on the portal, you will be required to pay the filing fees applicable to your claim.

 The applicable filing fees can be found at the First Schedule of the Supreme Court of Judicature (Protection from Harassment) Rules here.
 Upon receipt of your payment, your claim is considered to have been filed and will be processed.

-On the other hand, if you are suing for monetary compensation, you must file a Writ of Summons instead of an Originating Summons.
+On the other hand, if you are suing for monetary compensation, you must file an originating claim instead of an originating application.

 What Happens After You File a Claim in the Protection From Harassment Court